justeattakeaway/pie/apps/pie-microsite/src/content/pages/foundations/spacing.md

     caption: "The example above shows a One-Line List component which uses its compact spacing variant" } %}

+{% notification {
+    type: "information",
-### About Default and Compact
+    title: "About Default and Compact",

-While this is something you should keep in mind, it shouldn’t be taken as a strict rule and can be assessed on a case by case basis.
+    message: "While this is something you should keep in mind, it shouldn’t be taken as a strict rule and can be assessed on a case by case basis."
+} %}

 ---